Overview of Travel Health and Safety

-Ensure that all routine immunizations are up to date and that any needed travel-related vaccines are given, if appropriate.
-As with adults, infants and children need to be protected against diseases caused by physical contact (such as rabies) and insects (such as malaria) and should observe strict food and water precautions.
+Ensure that all routine vaccinations are up to date and that any needed travel-related vaccines are given, if appropriate.
+As with adults, infants and children need to be protected against diseases caused by physical contact (such as rabies) and insects (such as malaria) and should observe strict food and beverage precautions.
 Additionally, travelers should be prepared to handle any diarrhea that might occur while traveling.

 If travel plans include outdoor activities in a chilly environment, it may be necessary to pack water-resistant shoes or boots, a hat or face mask, and mittens or gloves.
 The tips below will help travelers cope with the cold.